ssujayy/repoExplorer/README.md

 ### Public GitHub API Access

-RepoScope uses unauthenticated requests to GitHub's public REST API because the application only reads publicly available repository information.
+Unauthenticated requests to GitHub's public REST API are used because the application only reads publicly available repository information.
 This avoids exposing API credentials in client-side code.

 The API request also handles pagination so users with more than 100 public repositories are not limited to the first page of results.